-This is an introductory course in the history and philosophy of the United States criminal justice system.
-The legislative and constitutional framework of the system is covered and each of the major components (the police, corrections, and industrial security) is examined.
+An introductory course in the history and philosophy of the United States criminal justice system.
+The legislative and constitutional framework of the system is covered and each of the major components (the police, corrections and industrial security) is examined.
 Career opportunities are discussed.